glbala87/ELLA_tool/README.md

   - are managed via their respective dependency files
   - are baked in when you do `make build`, so if you change a dependency file you need to do `make build` again!

+### Migration:
+Whenever you make changes to the database model, you need to create migration scripts, so that the production database can be upgraded to the new version.
+We use Alembic to assist creating those scripts.
+Migration scripts are stored in `src/vardb/datamodel/migration/alembic/`.
+The current migration base is stored in `src/vardb/datamodel/migration/ci_migration_base`.
+This base serves as the base for which the migration scripts will be built against, and should represent the oldest database in production.

+To create a new migration:

+1. Make all your changes to the normal datamodel in `src/vardb/datamodel/` and test them until you're satisfied.
+In general we don't want to make more migration scripts than necessary, so make sure things are proper.
+1. On your dev instance, run `./ella-cli database ci-migration-head` to reset the database to the migration base, then run all the upgrades to make
+1. `cd src/vardb/datamodel/migration/` and run something like this `PYTHONPATH=../../..
+DB_URL=postgresql://postgres@/postgres alembic revision --autogenerate -m "Name of migration"`.
+This will look at the current datamodel and compare it against the database state, generating a migration script from the differences.
+1. Go over the created script, clean it up and test it.
+The migration scripts are far from perfect, so you need some knowledge of SQLAlchemy and Postgres to get it right.
+Known issues are `Sequences` and `ENUM`s, which have to be taken care of manually.
+Also remember to convert any data present in the database if necessary.
+The `test-api-migration` part of the test suite will test also test database migrations, by running the api tests on a migrated database.

 # Testing

 Our test suites are intended to be run inside Docker.
 The Makefile has commands to do run setup and the tests themselves.